-In principle there is nothing else to do in this game, than to pick out three of nine (partly conventional, partly very strange) sandwich toppings and add them to the void sandwich.
-A sandwich covered with code and a galaxy, garnished with a slice of cheese?
-No problem at all!
+Pick three of nine partly conventional, partly very strange toppings and add them to the void sandwich.
+Would you like your sandwich to be covered with code and a galaxy, garnished with a slice of cheese?
+That is no problem whatsoever.
 But you should ask yourself if that is really necessary.
 Maybe you can enjoy the void too, because it has its own kind of beauty.
-A wonderfully pixelated point’n’click game that has a slight meta-game touch.
+A wonderfully pixelated point and click game with a pinch of metanarrative.

-With a greatly strange sense of humor, this Bitsy game tells the story of a girl who is told by a rude boy to make him a sandwich.
+With a beautifully strange sense of humor, this Bitsy game tells the story of a girl who is told by a rude boy to make him a sandwich.
 In fact, she immediately has a recipe in her head: A void sandwich must be produced, which will teach him some manners.
-But for that the girls needs some ham strips, a bit of salt as well as a tomato.
-Mhhhm, yummy!
-Never has the matriarchy’s revenge tasted so good.
+But for that the girl needs some ham strips, a bit of salt as well as a tomato.
+Never before tasted the matriarchy’s revenge so delicious.